-As we start to open across the globe, continue to avoid those who are sick and Emergency Centers.
-Preventing COVID-19 is the best option so wash your hands with soap frequently and thoroughly and take extra precautions to avoid anyone possibly exposed to the virus, especially those sick or exposed within the last four weeks.
+As countries start to open across the globe, continue to avoid those who are sick and Emergency Centers.
+Preventing COVID-19 is the best option!
+Wash your hands with soap frequently and thoroughly and take extra precautions to avoid anyone possibly exposed to the virus, especially those sick or exposed within the last four weeks.
 With many HG moms already isolated due to avoidance of triggers, life may not change dramatically.

 Info about pregnancy/breastfeeding and COVID-19:

-- Research doesn’t find babies born to mothers with corona virus are infected prior to birth.
+- Research doesn’t find most babies born to mothers with corona virus are infected prior to birth.